Nebraska Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Nebraska: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA applies federally: employees pay Social Security and Medicare; employers match both.
+Additional Medicare tax applies above the federal threshold; there’s no employer match.
+Eligible pretax benefits can reduce FICA-taxable wages.

-50-word description: Nebraska does not impose municipal wage/income taxes on employees.
-Withholding occurs at the state level alongside FICA.
-Some cities may levy occupation or business-type taxes on companies, unrelated to employee take-home.
-Multistate workers could face local wage taxes elsewhere—always verify worksite and residency rules when estimating paychecks.
+50-word summary: Nebraska does not impose municipal wage/income taxes.
+Withholding occurs at the state level along with FICA.
+Some cities may levy employer-focused business taxes.
+Multistate workers may face local taxes elsewhere; confirm worksite and residency when estimating take-home pay.

 City Employee Local Income Tax?
 Typical Rate Notes